utybo/ZoroarkKB/_articles/aPTST.md

 *(c) 2019 Matthieu Stombellini.
 All rights reserved.*

-**This tutorial is in "BETA" mode, please shoot me an email if notice anything wrong with it!
+**This tutorial is in "BETA" mode, please shoot me an email if you notice anything wrong with it!
 You know where to reach me ;)**

 ## Test your Python code with pytest